 OERs and MOOCs have raised tremendous interest by higher education institutions worldwide.
 They are seen as a means to increase the accessibility and quality of higher education.
 The European Commission expects that open education will be a means to develop 21st century skills and to address the problem of early school leavers and high rates of unemployment (of younger adults).
 On the other hand, there is at the moment little guidance and orientation available for institutions that would like to develop their own strategy.

-Meet Marco Kalz from OUNL and listen to what he says about the expertise on OERs and MOOCs.
+Listen to what Marco Kalz says about the expertise on OERs and MOOCs.

 Jordi Claramonte, Universidad Nacional de Educación a Distancia (UNED)